OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/debugging/om_command.rst

 openmdao iprof_totals
 #####################

-The :code:`openmdao iprof_totals` command performs the same profiling as `openmdao iprof`, but it outputs a simple text based summary of the total time spent in each method.
+The :code:`openmdao iprof_totals` command performs the same profiling as `openmdao iprof`, but it outputs a simple, text-based summary of the total time spent in each method.
 The :ref:`Instance-based Profiling <instbasedprofile>` section contains more details.

 .. _om-command-mem: